Medical License Direct

 Perhaps you need multiple state medical licenses or information about a

-consultants are standing by to assist you and answer your questions about licensing requirements,
+Licensing consultants are standing by to assist you and answer your questions about licensing

-determine your eligibility for any of the U.S. Medical Boards and discuss the service we offer.
+requirements, determine your eligibility for any of the U.S. Medical Boards and discuss the service

 Discounts are available for multi-state acquisitions.

-Or email your questions to info@medicallicensedirect.com and you can expect a reply within an hour
+Or email your questions to info@medicallicensedirect.com and you can generally expect a reply

 We also offer a